-- 2.14 In reaching our conclusions we have considered: - 2.14.1 submissions and cross submissions received on the proposed focus areas; - 2.14.2 submissions received on our draft report; - 2.14.3 Fonterra's Reasons paper in support of the base milk price calculation for the 2022/23 season; - 2.14.4 additional models and documentation that Fonterra provided to us during our review which show the application of the assumptions, inputs and processes used by Fonterra in the base milk price calculation.
+- 2.17 In reaching our draft conclusions we have considered: - 2.17.1 submissions and cross submissions received on the proposed focus areas;17 - 2.17.2 Fonterra's Reasons paper in support of the base milk price calculation for the 2022/23 season;18 - 2.17.3 additional models and documentation that Fonterra provided to us during our review which show the application of the assumptions, inputs and processes used by Fonterra in the base milk price calculation.

-Commerce Commission "Our approach to the milk price manual and milk price calculation reviews"

-(2023), at paragraph 112.
-As described, to identify changes which might be elevated to a focus area, we apply an 'indicative operational' materiality of the dollar equivalent of 0.5% added to the WACC rate used in the milk price reporting model for the season under review.
+16 Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).
+As described, for purposes of identifying changes which might be elevated to a focus area, we apply an 'indicative operational' materiality of an equivalent of 0.5% of the WACC used in the milk price reporting model for the season under review.